 Brant is back from a stint in Australia, and he’s more of a jerk than ever.
 After some missteps in Vixen, Falls and McDonald are one step from being kicked off the force — there’s even a lottery going as to who cracks first.

 It’s McDonald who gets the two of them off the school shift.

-PC Alistair McDonald is on the bottom as well and it just gets worse when he runs out on a fellow cop.
+PC Alistair McDonald is on the bottom as well, and it just gets worse when he runs out on a fellow cop.
 Figuring he’s got nothin’ to lose, he starts pulling Brants.
-Superintendent Brown is a major, bigoted jerk and it’s more of a joke than a serious concern when he’s “caught” passing funny money.
+Superintendent Brown is a majorly bigoted jerk, and it’s more of a joke than a serious concern when he’s “caught” passing funny money.